jjacko1623/datasciencecoursera/CodeBook.md

 2. Extract only relevant columns from the large merged data table
  * by scanning data from headings that related to the mean and standard deviation
  * a new data table was built with no extraneous columns involved
-3. The new data frame was altered to explicitly state which activity was being completed
+3. The new data frame was altered to explicitly state which activity was being completed and not just prodive the activity ID
- * the corresponding activities column names was updated to reflect the changes
 4. This completed the cleaning of data table required at Step 4 because:
  * Each variable is in a separate column
  * Each measurement is in a different row